 Common Causes Of Misfires

 Here’s a list of the most common causes of a misfiring engine, and what you can do to fix it.
-However you will need a scan tool at the very least and only higher end tools will have command “On” functionality.
+However, you will need a scan tool at the very least, and only higher-end tools will have the command “On” functionality.
 That said scan tools aren’t very expensive, you can pick up a good model for about $35, and about $200 for a scan tool with command test features and oscilloscopes.

 Check out the tools I recommend here on the Mechanics tools page.